beamable/UnrealSDK/Docs/docs/user-reference/beamable-services/content.md

 Deleting content can be done simply by pressing `Del` on your keyboard with a item selected or clicking the `Delete` button in the Item Details.

-Itens Created locally will have a `[+]` sign next to them informing that they are not in the realm yet and will be added in the next publish.
+Items created locally will have a `[+]` sign next to them informing that they are not in the realm yet and will be added in the next publish.

-Itens Deleted locally that have counterparts on the realm will have a `[-]` sign next to them informing that they will be removed from the realm in the next publish.
+Items deleted locally that have counterparts on the realm will have a `[-]` sign next to them informing that they will be removed from the realm in the next publish.

 ### Downloading and Publishing
 To sync your local content with the realm, you have to **Download** and **Publish**.